ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 The NMP includes several WAGO connectors that require proper wiring.
 These connectors are designated for DISPLAY, UP-DOWN, EXTERNAL, and POWER interfaces.

-While the POWER interface is pre-configured before shipment, the other three interfaces need to be wired on-site based on the specific layout and requirements of the installation envronment.
+While the POWER interface is pre-configured before shipment, the other three interfaces need to be wired on-site based on the specific layout and requirements of the installation environment.

 Follow the steps below to correctly install these connectors.